parthkhedekar/Notes/Java/ExecutionFlowOOPs.md

 	3. Inheritence
 	4. Polymorphism

-Java is an object oriented lang
+Java is an object oriented language with everything is stored or used as class or object just here the exception is primitive